Sosobora/CG-L1/README.md

 # CG-L1
-# Creating the first window program displaying a plane figure (triangle).
+# Creating the first window program displaying a plane figure (triangle)

   	glutDisplayFunc(RenderSceneCB)
   function sets the display callback for the current window, taking callback function needed for rendering as an argument